Riva Group: History

 On February 2, 2012, a report by Istituto Superiore di Sanità revealed extreme levels of air pollution and an abnormal incidence of cancer and cardiovascular diseases around the city of Taranto, where the ILVA giant steelworks are located.
 Following the report, Emilio Riva and his son Nicola, along with Taranto plant top managers, were arrested for allegedly causing an environmental disaster, and the plant was seized.
 However, the resulting Ambiente Svenduto (Italian for "environment undersold") trial has been mostly inconclusive.
 Emilio Riva died in 2014, aged 87, while his brother Adriano Riva, that succeeded Emilio at the top of the family business after the scandal, died in 2019, aged 88, after having reached a €1.3 billion settlement with the Italian state.

-On 24 April 2018 another son of founder Emilio, Fabio Riva ex-deputy of Riva Group, was convicted for fraud and sentenced to 6 years and 3 months in jail.

-In May 2018 the Italian state, which had escheated ILVA due to the ruckus, now sold the Taranto plant to ArcelorMittal for 1.8 billion.
+On 24 April 2018, another son of founder Emilio, Fabio Riva ex-deputy of Riva Group, was convicted for fraud and sentenced to 6 years and 3 months in jail.
+In May 2018 the Italian state, which had escheated ILVA due to the incidents, now sold the Taranto plant to ArcelorMittal for 1.8 billion.
 Also included in the transaction were the Genoa steelworks and the Novi Ligure steelworks.

 In July 2019, the Milan Court issued a verdict of acquittal, stating that the alleged offense did not exist, in a case initiated by the Milan Public Prosecutor’s Office regarding the bankruptcy accusations against ILVA and its controlling entity, RIVA Fire.
 The Milan Court explicitly excluded any responsibility of the Riva family in the management of the Taranto plant, asserting that “between 1995 and 2012, in the management of ILVA Taranto by the Riva family, the company made investments ‘in environmental matters’ for ‘over one billion euros’ and ‘over three billion euros for the modernization and construction of new plants’”.
 The Milan Court also refuted the “claimed general depletion of the structure”, emphasizing that under the Riva Group’s management, the company achieved performance and results positioning it “at the top of the European steel market”.
 It further stated that only the court-appointed administration prevented the owning Riva Group from continuing the adjustments to the new environmental regulations published in March 2013 and the industrial relaunch of ILVA after the hiatus imposed in 2012 by the judges of Taranto.

-On 31 May 2021 the former owners of the Ilva steelworks, Fabio and Nicola Riva, were sentenced to 22 and 20 years in jail respectively for allowing it to spew out deadly pollution.
+On 31 May 2021, the former owners of the Ilva steelworks, Fabio and Nicola Riva, were sentenced to 22 and 20 years in jail respectively for allowing it to spew out deadly pollution.
 Several other people were also sentenced, including former President of Apulia Nichi Vendola to 3.5 years in prison.